chrisnoonan98675/site/xl-release/how-to/configure-notification-settings.markdown

   ![Edit notification message](../images/edit-notification-message.png)

 You can change the **Subject** and the body text of the email template.

+**Note:** You can style the body text in the email using markdown.
+For more information, see [Using Markdown in XL Release](/xl-release/how-to/using-markdown-in-xl-release.html).

 Click the **High priority** checkbox to assign a high priority to the email notification.

 You can use these supported variables in the email template: